kovilacoops/kovilacoops.github.io/_pages/opportunities.md

 We are welcoming projects along this topic.

 ### Funding Options
- * Fully-funded positions for exceptional candidates through King's scholarhships.
+ * Fully-funded positions for exceptional candidates through King's scholarships.
 These funding allocations are for full fees and a living stipend (London weighted).
- * King's China Scholarships (for Chinese nationals).
+ * [King's China Scholarships](https://www.kcl.ac.uk/study-legacy/funding/kings-china-scholarship-council-phd-scholarship-programme-k-csc) (for Chinese nationals).
 These funding allocations are for full fees and a living stipend (London weighted).
  * Alternative funding: if you are keen to do a PhD but are not sure how to fund, or wish to self-fund, I am happy to work towards putting together applications for PhD fellowships for exceptional candidates, along the lines of the 3 project topics described above.

 # Research Interns and Visitors